-Note: For advising support only.
-See catalog for full degree requirements.

-Name: ID Ŧ: GENERAL EDUCATION (minimum 43 credits) ENGLISH LANGUAGE COMPETENCE: (4 credits) Write in courses / credits English 101-Essay Writing is required of all students. □ ENG 101/4 ARTS & HUMANITIES: A minimum of 15 credits, as follows: One course in Literature □ ENG 286/ (Any 200- or 300-level English course except 202, 203, 204, 208, 301, 302, 303, 304, 308, 312; FR 303 and SP 303 may also be used to fulfill this requirement) .
-One course in History.
-Gurhader ortification, a US History coarse is required: □ US HIST/ One course in Art, Film, Music or Theatre & Dance. // Additional credits from Arts & Humanities: AMST, ART, / COMM, ENG, FILM, FR, GER, HIST, JRN, ML, MU, FHIL, SP, TAD ///// or an approved interdisciplinary course (WS 201 or IDAH).
-(ENG 26-Children's Literature is required furthe major) SOCIAL SCIENCES: A minimum of 12 credits in three or more Social Sciences □ GEOG/ disciplines: ANTH, ECON, GEOG, POSC, PSYC, SOC or an // approved interdisciplinary course (WS 201 or IDSS). / (For teacher certification, a Geography course is required) / SCIENCES/MATHEMATICS: A minimum of 12 credits, as follows: One course in Biology. // One course in Physical Science (ASTR, CHEM, GBOL, MET, PHYS) // Additional credits from Sciences/Mathematics: □ MATH 171/ ASTR, BIO, CHEM, CS, ENST, GEOL, MATH, MET, PHYS / or an approved interdisciplinary courses (IDSM).
-MATH ITEStructure of Number Systems in required; one of the science courses must include a lab
+KEENE STATE COLLEGE 2005-2006 Catalog Note: For advising support only.
+Bachelor of Science EDUCATION See catalog for full degree requirements.
+Elementary Education Option Name: GENERAL EDUCATION (minimum 43 credits) ENGLISH LANGUAGE COMPETENCE: (4 credits) Write in courses / credits: □ ENG 101 English 101-Essay Writing is required of all students.
+ARTS & HUMANITIES: A minimum of 15 credits, as follows: One course in Literature (Any 200- or 300-level English course except 202, 203, 204, 208, 301, 302, 303, 304, 308, 312; FR 303 and SP 303 may also be used to fulfill this requirement) • One course in History.
+(For teacher certification, a US History course is required) ☐ US HIST One course in Art, Film, Music or Theatre & Dance. □ ART / Additional credits from Arts & Humanities: AMST, ART, □ MU COMM, ENG, FILM, FR, GER, HIST, JRN, ML, MU, PHIL, SP, TAD or an approved interdisciplinary course (WS 201 or IDAH).
+(For elementary certification, a course in Art and a course in Music are required) SOCIAL SCIENCES: A minimum of 12 credits in three or more Social Sciences □ GEOG disciplines: ANTH, ECON, GEOG, POSC, PSYC, SOC or an approved interdisciplinary course (WS 201 or IDSS).
+(For teacher certification, a Geography course is required) SCIENCES/MATHEMATICS: A minimum of 12 credits, as follows: One course in Biology.
+One course in Physical Science (ASTR, CHEM, GEOL, MET, PHYS) • Additional credits from Sciences/Mathematics: □ MATH 171 ASTR, BIO, CHEM, CS, ENST, GEOL, MATH, MET, PHYS □ MATH 172 or an approved interdisciplinary courses (IDSM).
+(MATH 171-Structure of Number Systems and MATH 172-Application of Number Systems are required; one of the science courses must include a lab) WS 201 may be used once, to fulfill either an Arts & Humanities or a Social Sciences requirement.
 Please make sure you are meeting all requirements for your other major even if they are listed under General Education requirements for that major.